9 Best Knowledge Base Software Compared (2025 Guide)

 • Private Or Public: You can also create private knowledge bases to serve your team as well as public knowledge bases for customers.

-• Analytics: Going beyond the user analytics to collect the feedback on the article, it more granulated to the team, search and user analytics.
+• Analytics: Going beyond the user analytics to collect the feedback on the article, it is more granulated to the team, search and user analytics.
 Search analytics collects all search queries, also the failed searches.

 The team analytics features give some important metrics at the individual employee level including a number of article contributions, popular and latest